vanallenlab/terra-helper/README.md

-# FireCloud helper
+# Firecloud helper
-FireCloud helper is a collection of scripts which leverage the [FireCloud API](https://api.firecloud.org) to perform cumbersome tasks on [FireCloud](firecloud.org).
-A more appropriate name for this repository may be `Terra storage helper`, as the platform has since rebranded.
-The python package [fiss](https://github.com/broadinstitute/fiss) also has a function called mop which functions similarly.
+Terra helper is a collection of scripts which leverage the [FireCloud API](https://api.firecloud.org) to perform cumbersome tasks on [Firecloud](firecloud.org).
+A more appropriate name for this repository may be `Terra storage helper`, as the platform has since rebranded and the scripts pretty much just deal with cleaning up workspaces or moving underlying buckets.
+The python package [fiss](https://github.com/broadinstitute/fiss) also has a function called mop which tries to clean up intermediate files.

 ## Installation